 The purpose of this document is to set forth the organization and procedures for the Department of Biology at the University of Florida.
-This Department was created in 2008 by merging the Departments of Botany and Zoology.
 Faculty in the Department of Biology study life at all levels from molecules to the biosphere to understand the evolution, structure, maintenance and dynamics of biological systems.
 Our teaching and research provide the integrative and conceptual foundations of the life sciences.
 In order for the Department and its Faculty to fulfill this mission, it is necessary for it to have operating procedures, here referred to as "bylaws", as guides.
 These bylaws are governed by and are subordinate to the University of Florida Constitution, the College of Liberal Arts and Sciences Constitution, the Florida Administrative Code, the University of Florida Board of Trustees, and the University of Florida - United Faculty of Florida Collective Bargaining Agreement.
 The Department of Biology is committed to the principles of shared governance, representation of diversity, and equal opportunity.